StefanWyszynski/2009-simple-2d-physics-engine/README.md

 # This is my old simple project (created in 2009) ported from J2ME to android now.
 I didn't make any changes
 # in the base code of physics engine, so it contains comments in Poslish language.

+This is implementation of SAT (Separating Axis Theory)

 ### License

 Simple Database Library is released under the [Apache 2.0 license](LICENSE).